Ipanema Beach at sunset

 Airalo

 I was only in Brazil for a week or so on my last trip, so I didn’t need huge amounts of data to get me through.
-Airalo’s eSIM prices were the best I found for Brazil: having used them in several other countries in the past, I was happy to use them again.
+Airalo’s eSIM prices were the best I found on the day: having used them in several other countries in the past, I was happy to buy from them again.

 I went with a 3GB plan, which was more than enough for my various Uber rides, WhatsApp conversations, Google Maps navigation, and whatever else I needed as I traveled around.